Getting The Most From The 2024 UK Corporate Governance Reforms

 • Control Description – based on the above risk and objective

 • “To ensure that the monthly Board Report information is complete/accurate and analysed, including commentaries, the Senior Finance Manager runs BS & P&L reports (insert exact report names) from ERP in preparation for the Board Pack.
 They perform 1st-level analysis with commentaries, including variances, fluctuations against budget, cash flow, and other highlights.
-At least four workdays in advance of the Board Report meeting, the Board Pack is sent to the CFO for final review.
+At least four workdays before the Board Report meeting, the Board Pack is sent to the CFO for final review.
 The CFO reviews the pack with commentaries and their own analytical review, highlights any queries or review points, and, where applicable, sends them back to the Senior Finance Manager for clarification/investigation before the Board Report meeting.

 • The CFO presents the Board Pack to the Board at their meeting.
 The results are discussed and challenged by the Board.
 Minutes and actions from the meeting are captured and, where applicable, cascaded to the Senior Finance Manager for follow-up.

 You will now see that this control description identifies the Control Owner and Operator.
 In addition, the description states the control frequency, and you can determine the control characteristic and its type.
-The description also includes evidence that makes the eventual testing much more efficient and easy.
+The description also includes evidence that makes the eventual testing much more efficient and manageable.
 It covers all elements required for assurance of effectiveness to the management.

 Control Effectiveness Enhances Governance